ab4d/Ab4d.SharpEngine.Samples/README.md

 - Added many samples to help you understand the SharpEngine and provide code templates for your projects
 - Improve SharedTexture support for integrated Intel graphic cards and older graphics cards
 - Using SwapChainPanel for WinUI instead of SurfaceImageSource - this is faster and better supported by WinUI
-- Helped design [External GPU memory interop (OpenGL, Vulkan, DirectX)](https://github.com/AvaloniaUI/Avalonia/issues/9925) and then implemented new much better way to share Vulkan texture with Avalonia
+- Helped design [External GPU memory interop (OpenGL, Vulkan, DirectX)](https://github.com/AvaloniaUI/Avalonia/issues/9925) and then implemented a new and much better way to share Vulkan texture with Avalonia
 - Objects and camera animation similar to Anime.js
 - Breaking change: Renamed StandardMaterial.Alpha property to Opacity